 A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information: Fail 0/10 images did not include descriptions.
-Pgs 11,12,14,16,17,20,21,22,33,34 all had images and were checked manually.
-Overall images did not include descriptions> Using the accessibility checker, figures alternate text failed.
-B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-Fail Additional Information: 0/10 decorative image did not include descriptions.
-Pgs 3, 4, 5, 6, 7, 8, 12, 15, 18, 21 all had images and were checked manually.
+Fail Additional Information: 10/10 images did include descriptions.
+Pgs 4, 5, 6, 7, 8 (2 images), 9, 12 (2 images), and 13 all had images and were checked manually.
+Overall images did include descriptions> Using the accessibility checker, figures alternate text failed.

+A. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
+N/A Additional Information: 5/5 decorative images included descriptions but not markups.
+Pgs 2, 3, 51, 115, and 137 all had images and were checked manually.
+There were only 5 decorative images found throughout the entire book.
 Overall images included descriptions, however, they did not contain markups that allowed them to be ignored by assistive technology.
-C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Fail Additional Information: 0/10 image descriptions did not convey meaning (descriptions were not present on any of the images).
-Pgs 29 (2 images), 31 (3 images), 32, 41 (2 images), and 44 had images and were checked.
-All images did not contain descriptions.
-Using the accessibility checker, figures alternate text failed. checker, figures alternate text failed.
+B. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
+Fail Additional Information: 10/10 image descriptions did convey meaning (descriptions were present for images).
+Pgs 22, 32, 116, 117 (2 images), 120, 121, 133, 134, and 141 had images and were checked.
+All images did contain descriptions>Using the accessibility checker, figures alternate text failed.